MikePohatu/TsGui/documentation/Authentication/ScriptAuthentication.md

 ## Overview
 Script authentication lets you use your own scripts to complete authentication.
 This would be useful if you want to authentication users against an internal web service for example.
+This feature requires version 2.4.0.5 or higher.

 This makes use of the [Scripts](/documentation/features/Scripts.md) feature.